-Practically from the day she was reported missing, the case had all the makings of a media sensation—a pretty, young, expectant mother with a handsome husband; tragedy striking a family in a quiet California town on Christmas Eve; a community coming together to search for its homegrown daughter.
+Practically from the day she was reported missing, the case had all the makings of a media sensation—a pretty, young, expectant mother with a handsome husband; tragedy striking a family in a quiet California town on Christmas Eve; a community coming together to search for one of their own.
 Cable news was, suffice it to say, obsessed.

-"Whoever has her could have some compassion," Brent Rocha, Laci's brother, told reporters.
+"Whoever has her could have some compassion," Brent Rocha, Laci's brother, told the TV cameras.
 "She's a human being.
 She's pregnant.
 She needs to take care of her baby.
 She's a wife, a daughter, a sister.
 Please return her."

-But barely three weeks after Laci's disappearance, the story took a turn that suggested not every member of the family was torn apart.
+But about three weeks later, the story took a turn that suggested not every member of the family was sick with worry.

-Frey, a 27-year-old massage therapist and single mother from Fresno, Calif., met Peterson on a blind date Nov.
-20, 2002, in Fresno, set up by a friend when the 30-year-old fertilizer salesman was in town on business.
+Frey, a 27-year-old massage therapist and single mother from Fresno, Calif., said she met the 30-year-old fertilizer salesman on Nov.
+20, 2002, on a blind date set up by a friend for when Scott was town on business.

 "I was introduced to him.
 I was told he was unmarried.
 Scott told me he was not married," Frey told reporters at a Jan.
 24 press conference at the Modesto Police Station, organized to briefly explain her role in the investigation after the tabloids, starting with the National Enquirer, had gotten wind of her existence.

-She also recalled Peterson telling her that he was unmarried and had just been too busy traveling to settle down—no wife, no girlfriend, not even a dog.
+She also said that Peterson told her that he had just been too busy traveling to ever settle down—no wife, no girlfriend, not even a dog.

-At the behest of Modesto police, she agreed to tape her phone conversations with Scott, to see if she could confirm their suspicions that Laci Peterson's husband was hiding something.
+At the behest of Modesto police, she agreed to tape her phone conversations with Scott, to see if she could confirm their suspicions that Laci's husband was hiding something.

 On New Year's Eve, Scott called Amber and said he was in Paris.
 In reality he was in Modesto, where he attended a candlelight vigil for Laci, sitting in the crowd with friends instead of up front with her family.
 On Jan.
-6, he admitted to Frey that he hadn't really gone to Paris but was in Modesto helping to search for his wife, saying she was alive but missing.
+6, 2003, he admitted to Frey that he hadn't really gone to Paris but was in Modesto aiding the search for his wife, explaining that she was alive but missing.
 He also told his mistress that he wanted a future with her, but "didn't want to have any children."